minhanhiscool/mupen64-rr-lua/README.md

 # Quickstart

-This is a (attempted?)
-Linux port of Mupen64-rr-lua.
+This is a Linux port of Mupen64-rr-lua with the SDL3 frontend.

 Many, many stuff will break so build at your own discretion.